dnmfarrell/berrybrew/doc/berrybrew.md

 ##### clean options

     help        Displays the subcommand help screen
-    all         Runs all of the above "clean" processes build       Deletes the developer's staging build directory in the repo dev         Deletes all developer data (testing and staging directories)
+    all         Runs all clean operations
+    build       Deletes the developer's staging build directory in the repo dev         Deletes all developer data (testing and staging directories)
     temp        Deletes all Perl installation zip files